 Long-term plans and short-term uncertainty

-As expected, the Chancellor also provided more detail about next year’s Spending Review.
+The Chancellor did not provide much detail about next year’s Spending Review.
 These happen every few years and set out the Government’s spending plans for the near future – exactly how near is up to the Chancellor of the day, and there had been some suggestions beforehand that Mr Hammond could do a very short-term Spending Review (of as little as one year) to account for the uncertainty over Brexit.

-As it happened, the Chancellor opted to go for the longest Spending Review period since these reviews were introduced in 1998: five years, ending in 2023-24.
-However, his speech did hint at the uncertainty around the economy; there were expectations of a “Deal Dividend” to push the spending totals higher in the event that the Government secures a deal with the EU.
+Although the Chancellor did not announce how long this Review period will be, his speech did hint at the uncertainty around the economy; there were expectations of a “Deal Dividend” to push the spending totals higher in the event that the Government secures a deal with the EU.
 There was also mention of “retaining firepower to intervene if the economy needs more support in the coming months,” along with a promise to “take whatever action is appropriate” in the event that “the economic or fiscal outlook changes materially in-year”.
 It therefore seems likely that we will see some revisions to these figures in the coming months, one way or the other.

 Budget 2018: Where has the Chancellor’s money come from?
 House of Commons Library.